 Base Metal Layer: Bronze

-For the base metal layer, we can create a basic bronze shader using a Blinn material.
+For the base metal layer, you can create a basic bronze shader using a Blinn material.

 The colouration of the basic bronze is made using a solid fractal texture with some variations of brown in the colour section.